andrewmcdan/Survival-Guide/book/part-05-water-and-food/02-purification.md

 - Clear water: 2 drops/L (about 8 drops/gal) for 6%; 1–2 drops/L (6 drops/gal) for 8.25%.
 - Cloudy water: Double the dose.
 Mix well; wait 30 minutes; a slight chlorine smell should be present.
 If not, add the same dose again and wait 15 more minutes.

+📝 Note: Bleach degrades with age, heat, and sunlight.
+Use plain, unscented, recently purchased bleach when possible.
+If there is no chlorine smell after the contact time, re‑dose and wait again before drinking.

 Chlorine dioxide tablets/drops
 - Effective against bacteria, viruses, and Giardia; needs up to 4 hours for Cryptosporidium (follow manufacturer directions).
 - Better taste than bleach; works over a wider pH range.